Inventoryframework/inventoryframework.github.io/Bugs.md

 - In 5.1, RenderTargets can break if your quality settings are below Epic.

+- When equipping a blueprint item, the attachment does not seem to be working if the components are set to replicate by default.
+You will want to go into your blueprint, go through all components and uncheck "Component Replicates" until the issue is gone.

 ## Common Problems
 These aren't bugs, but problems that can be misinterpreted as bugs.